Modules

 First it is recommended that the script be a bash script and not a

-shell script, so start the script with #!/bin/bash
+shell script, so start the script with #!/bin/bash.

-must point to a file which
+The environment variable BASH_ENV must point to a file which

 defines the module command.
-MODULEHOME
+MODULEHOME should point to the file

 that defines the module command.